Farama-Foundation/PettingZoo/docs/classic/rps.md

 | 2      | Scissors     |
 | 3      | None         |

-#### Paper, Scissors, Lizard, Spock
+#### Expanded Game

-If the game played is Paper, Scissors, Lizard, Spock, the observation is the last opponent action and its space is a scalar value with 6 possible values.
-Since both players reveal their choices at the same time, the observation is None until both players have acted.
-Therefore, 5 represents no action taken yet.
-Rock is represented with 0, paper with 1, scissors with 2, lizard with 3, and Spock with 4.
+If more action pairs are added to the game of Rock, Paper, Scissors, the observation is still the last opponent action and its space is a scalar with 4 + (2 * n) possible values, where n is the number of additional action pairs.
+The observation will as well be None until both players have acted and the largest possible scalar value for the space, 4 + (2 * n), represents no action taken yet.
+The additional actions are encoded in increasing order starting from the Scissors action.
+If only one additional action pair is required the game is expanded to Rock, Paper, Scissors, Lizard, Spock.
+The following table shows an example of an observation space with 2 additional action pairs.

 | Value  |  Observation |
 | :----: | :---------:  |